Improbable gets $50 million from China’s NetEase to engineer giant game worlds

 Improbable and NetEase previously announced a strategic partnership in February 2018.
 Narula said the additional money isn’t needed, but it should help the company expand into Asia.
 Improbable has about 300 employees now, but most of those are in London.

 Narula believes SpatialOS will be used to create games existing tools couldn’t produce.
 It helps developers and studios design, build, and manage games that go beyond the limits of a single-server architecture.
-SpatialOS technology is open to all online game developers and publishers worldwide, with a free-to-try version available from .
+SpatialOS technology is open to all online game developers and publishers worldwide, with a free-to-try version available.

-The first game from NetEase built on SpatialOS will be announced later this year, with further game announcements to follow.

 The first Improbable-based game to hit has been Bossa Studios’ Worlds Adrift game, which is in Early Access on Steam.
 In that game, players can create flying islands and visit worlds in the clouds of a cartoon-style universe.